fgottschalk/gorm.io/pages/docs/delete.md

 ## <span id="batch_delete">Batch Delete</span>

-The specified value has no primary value, GORM will perform a batch delete, it will delete all matched records
+If the specified value has no primary value, GORM will perform a batch delete, it will delete all matched records

 ```go
 db.Where("email LIKE ?", "%jinzhu%").Delete(&Email{})